-The case attracted the attention of the media, with articles appearing in various newspapers, including the Daily Mail which featured the following story:
+This hernia medical negligence claim that we successfully dealt with attracted the attention of the national media, with articles appearing in various newspapers, including the Daily Mail which featured the following story:

 Background to the medical negligence claim

 Mr Austin had a distant medical history of a duodenal ulcer in the 1980’s.
 He was well until 2002 when he suffered a stroke requiring thereafter long-term anti-coagulation with warfarin.
 The stroke was thought secondary to a myocardial infarction with intraventricular thrombus.
 Ischaemic heart disease subsequently became symptomatic and coronary artery stents were placed in 2006.
 In the spring of 2013 acute abdominal pain led to an emergency admission to hospital.
 A laparotomy was performed for a sealed colonic perforation and a defunctioning loop ileostomy was made.

 Mr Austin was due to receive further treatment to close the ileostomy in the autumn of 2013, but delays in referral led to this essential operation being postponed for almost nine months.
 By the time the operation was carried out an initially small parastomal hernia had become very seriously enlarged and caused the patient major symptoms.
 Following this lengthy delay a difficult repair was performed and the ileostomy was closed.
 The weakness in the abdominal wall was repaired with biologic mesh costing in excess of £10,000.

 However, the results for Mr Austin were not good.
 A subsequent wound breakdown occurred and a prolonged hospital stay ensued.
 Unfortunately, shortly after the operation Mr Austin suffered a further myocardial infarction and an ICU admission was required.